abel-castro/blog-monorepo/README.md

 Test project for discovering how to combine in a single project the api and the frontend.

 Features:
-- API: nestjs, Prisma, vitest, graphql
+- API: nestjs, Prisma, graphql, vitest
-- Frontend: react, graphql
+- Frontend: react
+- E2E: playwright